US: Trump spending deal fails, shutdown on the cards – DW – 12/19/2024

 US: Trump spending deal fails, shutdown on the cardsDecember 19, 2024

-Earlier on Thursday, US president-elect Trump had called on congress to avert a shutdown, saying there had been "success" in crafting a new plan to fund the government and lift the debt ceiling until 2027.
+Trump had earlier in the day called on Congress to avert a shutdown, saying there had been"success" in crafting a new plan to fund the government.

-Trump and billionaire ally Elon Musk had publicly rejected the previous bipartisan proposal, which had Republicans in congress ready for a holiday-season government shutdown.

-But on Thursday, Trump announced a new deal and urged both Republicans and Democrats to vote for it.

 "SUCCESS in Washington!
 Speaker Mike Johnson and the House have come to a very good Deal for the American People," Trump posted on social media.